kcodedev/mkdocs/docs/AEP/aep-overview.md

 - Guidelines for staying safe online. 🛡️
 - Email etiquette and best practices. 📧

-This program is tailored for students aged 10 to 13 whose first language is not English.
-Straightforward language without complex terms.
-Let's begin! 🚀
+This program is tailored for students aged 10 to 13 whose first language may not be English.
+We use straightforward language without complex terms.
+Let's begin our exciting learning journey! 🚀